TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.7
 ------

+ * Added new 'entitytogglingoff' field in SETUP.INI, set to 1 to disable entity static mode toggling
+ * Added extra status bar info as to whether we are in Static or Dynamic Entity Editing Mode
+ * New game projects (FPG) include HUDTYPE 1 and 2 for lives,health display in setup script (to hide)
+ * X9 can now load X10 levels (upto version V111) for limited forward compatibility
  * Removed PREVIEW button to the right of TEST GAME, reserving the space for future buttons
  * Re-arranged PREFAB internal order to place it last (so it can be excluded by interface flag)
  * Prevented .LOG files from being created with no meaningful filename associated with it